Amazon EFS (Elastic File System) vs Microsoft Azure Block Storage comparison

 Find out what your peers are saying about Amazon EFS (Elastic File System) vs. Microsoft Azure Block Storage and other solutions.
 Updated: March 2024.

-Amazon EFS (Elastic File System) is ranked 3rd in Public Cloud Storage Services with 9 reviews while Microsoft Azure Block Storage is ranked 8th in Public Cloud Storage Services with 51 reviews.
-Amazon EFS (Elastic File System) is rated 8.6, while Microsoft Azure Block Storage is rated 7.8.
-The top reviewer of Amazon EFS (Elastic File System) writes "Useful for storing details of projects and has an easy configuration".
-On the other hand, the top reviewer of Microsoft Azure Block Storage writes "Straightforward to set up and reliable with good features on offer".
-Amazon EFS (Elastic File System) is most compared with Microsoft Azure File Storage, Google Cloud Storage, NetApp Cloud Volumes ONTAP, Amazon S3 Glacier and Azure NetApp Files, whereas Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Amazon S3 Glacier, Wasabi and Microsoft Azure Object Storage.
+Amazon EFS (Elastic File System) is ranked 5th in Cloud Storage with 10 reviews while Microsoft Azure Block Storage is ranked 7th in Public Cloud Storage Services with 56 reviews.
+Amazon EFS (Elastic File System) is rated 8.6, while Microsoft Azure Block Storage is rated 8.0.
+The top reviewer of Amazon EFS (Elastic File System) writes "Offers integration capabilities that improve areas like storage and security".
+On the other hand, the top reviewer of Microsoft Azure Block Storage writes "A stable and widely accepted solution".
+Amazon EFS (Elastic File System) is most compared with Microsoft Azure File Storage, Google Cloud Storage, NetApp Cloud Volumes ONTAP, Amazon S3 Glacier and Azure NetApp Files, whereas Microsoft Azure Block Storage is most compared with Amazon EBS (Elastic Block Store), Rackspace Cloud Block Storage, Wasabi, Amazon S3 Glacier and Azure NetApp Files.
 See our Amazon EFS (Elastic File System) vs. Microsoft Azure Block Storage report.